stanislaw/SoftwareDesignHeuristics/README.md

 Explore-Expand-Extract can be loosely mapped to the Spring-Summer-Autumn seasons.

+### Working with standards

+Implementing standards in an organization can be hard and messy but without any standards everything gets 10-100x harder and messier.

 ## Safety

 ### Safety does not exist without blood, loss or failure